CharlieJT/Recipes/README.md

     additional information, adjust information or delete information.

-    - A delete button has also been included so that the user has the option to delete the recipe, a modal will be presented upon clicking the modal to ensure that the user is notified with the outcome of deleting a recipe before they permanantly delete it.
+    - A delete button has also been included so that the user has the option to delete the recipe, a modal will be presented upon clicking the modal to ensure that the user is notified with the outcome of deleting a recipe before they permanently delete it.

     - List items of ingredients are shown of each ingredient.